-There is no such thing as a standard Will or trust – everyone’s circumstances are different and your Will should be tailored to your own situation.
-These are some of the services Valley Willwriting provides.
+There is no such thing as a standard Will or trust – everyone’s circumstances are different and your Will should reflect that.

 Wills can be tailor-made to whether you are single, married/Civil Partnership or co-habiting.
-Consideration such as provision for children, step-children or grandchildren under 18, disabled or vulnerable dependents, care of elderly relatives, ownership of the house, etc., are all taken into account when drawing up a Will.
+Consideration such as provision for children, step-children or grandchildren, disabled or vulnerable dependents, care of elderly relatives, guardianship of under 18’s, ownership of the house, etc., are all taken into account when drawing up a Will.

-These can either be Single Wills or a pair of Mirror Wills (2 documents drafted as a “matched pair” for a married/co-habiting couple/Civil Partnership) all with or without trusts and guardianship clauses (see below).
+These can either be Single Wills or a pair of Mirror Wills (2 Wills drafted as a “matched pair” for couples) all with or without trusts and guardianship clauses.

 A trust is a simple arrangement in a Will to ensure your assets (usually money and property) are looked after properly after your death.
 A trust is created where you entrust your assets to responsible people of your choosing (the Trustees) for the benefit of someone (usually children or vulnerable adults).